-- Adverse drug reaction or drug overdose.
+- Drug reaction or drug overdose.
 Many drugs — ranging from aspirin to illegal drugs such as heroin and cocaine — are known to cause pulmonary edema.

 - Blood clot in the lungs (pulmonary embolism).
-If a blood clot travels from the blood vessels in your legs to your lungs, you can develop pulmonary edema.
+A blood clot moving from the blood vessels in the legs to the lungs can cause pulmonary edema.

 - Exposure to certain toxins.
-Inhaling toxins or breathing in some of your stomach contents when you vomit (aspiration) causes intense irritation of the small airways and alveoli, resulting in fluid buildup.
+Inhaling toxins or breathing in some stomach contents when vomiting (aspiration) causes intense irritation of the small airways and air sacs, resulting in fluid buildup.